-Beer.
-Pizza.
 Two of life’s simple pleasures.
 Beer is truly a communal beverage that unites friends and strangers alike.
 Pizza is so widely enjoyed that we have been hard-pressed to find anyone who doesn’t put it on their “last meal wish list.”
-And as if these beauties aren’t good enough on their own, paired together they create a taste explosion that is otherworldly.
+And as if these beauties aren’t good enough on their own, beer paired with pizza can create a taste explosion that is otherworldly.

 CLASSIC CHEESE: This stripped down American version of pizza deserves a beer that is a classic in the craft beer world.
 Sierra Nevada Pale Ale has a pungent but restrained hop profile and just enough bitterness to cut through some of the richness of the cheese.

 ORIGINAL MARGHERITA: A nice unfiltered lager like Urban Chestnut’s Zwickel.
 This beer has a nice bready flavor that complements the charred crust of a Margherita and allows the sweet sauce and rich cheese to shine.

 CLASSIC PEPPERONI: The slightly spicy notes of the pepperoni go really well with a malty beer like Ale Asylum’s Madtown Nut Brown and its light caramel sweetness.

 VEGETARIAN: A nice summer kolsch that plays second fiddle to the delicate veggies.
 Around the Bend’s Ghost of ‘Lectricity, which is a very delicate kolsch that won’t overpower the veggies.